-Benefits available to all graduate assistants are summarized on the Professional Development - Student Assistant Program web page.
+Benefits available to all graduate assistants are summarized and detailed on the Student Assistance Program web page.

 Mandatory health insurance

 All graduate students are required to maintain health insurance coverage while enrolled at Clemson.
 The Graduate School website provides information.
 Redfern's current insurance and billing fee schedules may be found on the Student Health Services Insurance and Billing web page.